-- ROBERT B SCHNABEL, Ph.D., Dean - DAVID LEAKE, Ph.D., Executive Associate Dean - HOWARD ROSENBAUM, Ph.D., Associate Dean for Graduate Studies - GEOFFREY C FOX, Ph.D., Associate Dean for Research - MAUREEN BIGGERS,Ph.D., Assistant Dean for Diversity and Education - ESFANDIAR HAGHVERDI, Ph.D., Associate Dean for Undergraduate Studies
+- RAJ ACHARYA, Ph.D., Dean - DAVID LEAKE, Ph.D., Executive Associate Dean - ESFANDIAR HAGHVERDI, Ph.D., Associate Dean for Academic Programs - TOM BEWLEY, B.A., Assistant Dean for Development

 Overview

 Moore's Law says that computing power doubles every 18 months.
 Regardless of whether that law is literally correct, it illustrates the rapid changes in information technology that will continue for the foreseeable future.
 The School of Informatics and Computing prepares students to meet the continuing demand for information technology professionals who know how to grow and adapt to this environment of rapid technological change.